ABOUT US

 Martin heads up Katalyst’s policy and research projects, and coordinates our work with partners.

 He has more than 25 years of policy, strategy and communications experience, including 15 years working in and with the global garment industry.
-His background includes work in government and NGO environments, as well as in the clothing industry.
+His background includes work in government, NGO and industry environments.
 He held a 2020 Policy Leader Fellowship at the European University Institute’s School of Transnational Governance.
 He also helped the Cornell University New Conversations Project to develop strategies to support civil society and social dialogue innovation.
 He previously served as Senior Policy and Research Officer at Fair Wear Foundation, where he worked with a wide range of stakeholder groups, helping to develop FWF’s Brand Performance Check system, living wage strategy, research agenda and overall strategic direction.

 Martin holds a BA from Macalester College and an MSc in International Management from Royal Holloway, University of London.
 He is based in Amsterdam, the Netherlands